PEOPLE FIRST HISTORY

-- In 2006, People First, with the UMD Labor Extension coordinator as the leader, planned an economic development conference in New Bedford for 80 people.
+- People First, with the UMD Labor Extension coordinator as the leader, planned an economic development conference in New Bedford for 80 people.
 The three key areas addressed were affordable housing, good jobs for youth, and improving public transportation for access to better jobs.
 Congressman Barney Frank gave the keynote address and the mayors of Fall River and New Bedford were on a panel.
 A state representative came to present on the transportation issue.
 Other experts from around the state provided their expertise in the discussions.

 - The UMD Labor Education Center brought Van Jones to UMD to discuss labor and green jobs.
 The event was well attended.